-The individual(s) who has been reported by the individual engaging in the conduct that could constitute sexual harassment.
+The individual(s) alleged to be the perpetrator of the conduct.

 - Explain & provide a copy of the process of investigation and any relevant information. - Acknowledge the difficulty of the situation and thank them for meeting with you. - Provide a confidential copy of the complaint and ask them to respond verbally to the allegations. - This is accomplished by thoroughly questioning them with a combination of open and closed ended questions pertaining to the allegations. - Ask if there are any witness(s) they would like interviewed who may have pertinent information to the case. - Ask if they have any pertinent evidence to provide such as blogs, social media, text messages, emails, etc. - Request a written response to the allegations and give due date. - Before the conclusion of the interview, review your notes and clarify anything that is uncertain. - Let the Respondent know how they will hear from you next. - Provide (CAPS or Employee Assistance) counseling options. - Discuss retaliation and any consequences of the behavior or actions. - Inform the complainant that they can contact you anytime with questions or any situation that may arise.